-In these conditions, the external water phase of emulsion shows a negligible solubility in dense-CO2 (Toews et al., 1995) even if water phase pH was lowered to 5.2; this value was assumed to be acceptable for PLA/PLGA carriers production.
+In these conditions, the external water phase of emulsion showed a negligible solubility in dense-CO2 (Toews et al., 1995) even when water phase pH was lowered to 5.2; this value was taken as acceptable for PLA/PLGA carrier production.
 Indeed, even if biopolymer degradation is promoted in aqueous medium, it is strongly inhibited by acid pH (Faisant et al., 2006); therefore, the presence of carbonic acid in the water medium would be also useful to ensure the chemical stability of biopolymers.
 Operating at 8 MPa and 311 K, CO2 density is 304 kg/m3 and water density is 993 kg/m3.
-These conditions assured enough difference in density to properly operate the counter-current flows (Don and Robert, 2008; McBride-Wright et al., 2015).
+These conditions assured sufficient difference in density to enable counter-current flows (Don and Robert, 2008; McBride-Wright et al., 2015).

 4.2.
 Emulsion Formulation Optimization

-The surfactant of the external water phase was varied to optimize the carriers size and distribution.
+The surfactant of the external water phase was varied to optimize carrier size and distribution.
 The extremely low amount of growth factor used in the internal water phase was assumed not to exert any influence on carrier’s morphology and size.
-Two different growth factors were loaded only in the emulsion formulations previously optimized, to observe their encapsulation efficiency and release profiles as well as carriers cytotoxicity.
-A summary of all tested compositions and the obtained results in terms of mean diameter, polydispersity and loading are summarized in Table 1.
+Two different growth factors were loaded in the emulsion formulations previously optimized, to observe their encapsulation efficiency and release profiles as well as carrier cytotoxicity.
+A summary of all tested compositions and results in terms of mean diameter, polydispersity, and loading are summarized in Table 1.

 Fixing the polymer concentration at 5% w/w in the oily phase, the amount of surfactant in the external phase of the emulsion was varied from 0.1% to 0.6% w/w.
 These tests were performed using low Mw-PLA or PLGA (75:25) and mixing the secondary emulsions at 2800 rpm for 6 min.
-In these conditions, PLA emulsions had an average droplets diameter of 1792±254 nm, 1613±335 nm and 819±110 nm, respectively, and the related particles showed mean size of 634±88 nm, 285±45 nm and 220±41 nm, when increased surfactant concentration of 0.1%, 0.3% and 0.6% w/w, respectively, were used.
+In these conditions, PLA emulsions had an average droplet diameter of 1792±254 nm, 1613±335 nm, and 819±110 nm, respectively, and the related particles showed a mean size of 634±88 nm, 285±45 nm, and 220±41 nm, when increased surfactant concentration of 0.1%, 0.3%, and 0.6% w/w, respectively, were used.
 A similar trend was observed using low Mw-PLGA, obtaining droplets sizes from 5554±555nm to 1388±259 nm at increased Tween 80 concentration values; related carriers had a mean size of 342±90 nm and 205±32 nm, respectively (see carrier size and SEM images in Figure 2 and 3).
-The average diameter of droplets and carriers decrease when the concentration of surfactant increases.
+The average diameter of droplets and carriers decreased when the concentration of surfactant increased.
 These data are in agreement with those previously reported (Tirado et al., 2019), confirming that higher surfactant concentrations lead to a higher number of micelles, which may stabilize smaller droplets in emulsion, and produce smaller particles.
 Lowering the surfactant concentration beyond 0.1% w/w of Tween 80, agglomerated droplets/particles were observed especially in the case of PLA, due to emulsion instability probably induced by extremely low amount of micelles.
-This observation is in agreement with (Bouissou et al., 2006).
+This observation is in agreement with previous reports (Bouissou et al., 2006).